iwonderanddev/tech-challenges/fullstack/junior/backend/README.md

-# IWD junior *fullstack* challenge backend part
+# IWD junior _fullstack_ challenge backend part

 ## Setup

 To avoid losing time, we have setup a Silex boilerplate to handle HTTP request/response.
+You only need PHP 7.4 setup on your computer.

 > The choice of Silex is arbitrary, we could have used Symfony, Laravel,
 > whatever the frameworks...
 We are not interested in finding a master of